 As of March 20, 2020, the NYC Marriage Bureau has closed.
 Recently Gov. Andrew Cuomo announced that wedding licenses and ceremonies can be obtained online.
 The wait times have become very lengthy So I suggest you check online and in some cases, you can obtain licenses out of the city in parts of NYS that are in phase 4 already.
 There are options though so don’t sweat it!
 See project Cupid Link Below for more information.

 Well first of all from a native New Yorker we have the best architecture, graffiti, murals and back drops!
-As you know this is a really diverse place and whatever your vibe is we can make that happen here.
-From Central Parks epic Bethesda Terrace to Buchwick Brooklyn mural walk, we have it all!
+As you know this is a really diverse place. whatever your vibe is you can make that happen here.

 How do we obtain our marriage license?